 The first coral nursery of the Mediterranean Sea

-As you may know already, we are collaborating with the local Spanish non-profit Equilibrio Marino on the project SOS Corales, an innovative research project aimed at restoring the coral ecosystem in southern Spain.
+As you may know already, we are collaborating with the local Spanish non-profit Coral Soul on an innovative research project aimed at restoring the coral ecosystem in southern Spain.

 After long months of work, the team led by biologist Marina Palacios has taken an important step in the research and restoration of chandelier coral.
-SOS Corales not only repopulates this species in its habitat, but has also created a coral nursery to retrieve the most damaged specimens, which until now seemed impossible.
+The project not only repopulates this species in its habitat, but has also created a coral nursery to retrieve the most damaged specimens, which until now seemed impossible.

 The advantages of this project are manifold.
 Corals are the basis of the ecosystem because several marine species, in one way or another, depend on them to reproduce, feed … Cold-water coral ecosystems can shelter up to 29 times more wildlife compared to areas without corals.
 Therefore, the recovery of corals is essential to help protect this marine area with such rich biodiversity.